ubtue/neg/README.md

 Prerequisites:
 - System
   - Tomcat 10 / Ubuntu 24.04.
-WAR-file should work with Tomcat >= 9.
+    - Note that right now we use the official Jakarta EE Migration Tool to migrate from Java EE to Jakarta EE during the build process (see postbuild.sh).
+      We will hopefully be able to fully migrate the code during the next funding period ~2026-2028.
   - find /etc/tomcat10
   - conf/web.xml
     - Find this servlet <servlet-class>org.apache.jasper.servlet.JspServlet</servlet-class>